stereobooster/stereobooster.github.io/_posts/2016-09-12-note-on-typed-and-functional-javascript.md

 Given the fact that [ES6](http://exploringjs.com/es6/) has dynamic type system, higher order functions (e.g. functions which can accept and/or return other function), [tail call optimisation](http://benignbemine.github.io/2015/07/19/es6-tail-calls/) (`TCO`), brings ES6 to level of LISP (Scheme).

 [First time this idea was suggested by Douglas Crockford](http://javascript.crockford.com/little.html).
-But Crockford suggested it when there were no `TCO` in standard.
+But Crockford suggested it when there was no `TCO` in standard.

 With `TCO` and `fat arrow` (`=>`) ES6 become closer to  LISP (in some aspects) e.g. you can take [SICP](http://sarabander.github.io/sicp/) and implement all examples using ES6.
 Yay!